 Those diagnosed with ZIKV when travelling

-Pregnant women who are diagnosed with ZIKV should use condoms during travel and for eight weeks afterwards to reduce the risk of sexual transmission and seek early obstetric review.
+Pregnant women who are diagnosed with ZIKV should seek early obstetric review on return.
+They should use condoms during travel and for eight weeks afterwards to reduce the risk of sexual transmission.

 Diagnosis and reporting